1. 3DS Blog

 The World Design Organization (WDO) defines design as a strategic problem-solving process that uses creativity to improve products, services, systems, and experiences.

 According to McKinsey, up to four-fifths of a product’s lifetime emissions are determined by decisions made at the design stage.
 And while R&D accounts for five percent or less of the total cost of a product, it influences up to 80 percent of that product’s resource footprint.
 That’s because designers help determine a product or service’s shelf life – from the resources used to make it, the manufacturing process, how easily it can be repaired or maintained, and even what happens at the end of its life.
-Designers don’t just decide what a product looks like.
+Designers don’t just decide what a product looks like – they have a profound environmental impact.

 Those organizations that prioritize sustainable design can evolve into more responsible businesses, attract more investors, retain more customers and enjoy stronger revenues as a result.